(Published in Issue 9 of my publication In Retrospect)

 For me though, it was Tom Hiddleston as Loki that stood out.
 Not so much a fan of his character in the Thor film, his role has progressively strengthened to reach the high level of power his character emanates here.
 Hiddleston is great in the role and quite surprisingly, only because of his unburdened accent and quite dainty composure, he makes a brilliant antagonist.
 His acting was solid and he has definitely made a name for himself, more so than before, through this role here.

 But despite certain flaws or qualities in individual characters, as a group their assembling was brilliant.
 Beginning with different duels between each characters and then having the team finally coming together after – without giving any spoilers – finding something to avenge was the best development, and by the end of the film the team have a great chemistry.

 Despite a 140 minute running time you don’t find yourself checking your watch to see how long is left.
 Avengers Assemble is constantly brilliant.
-Of course there was certain aspects of the film that were missed out, the most disappointing revolving around Thor’s arrival (which if you have seen the film then you will know what I mean), but there wasn’t anything left out that would leave the audience questioning.
+Of course, there was certain aspects of the film that were missed out, the most disappointing revolving around Thor’s arrival (which if you have seen the film then you will know what I mean), but there wasn’t anything left out that would leave the audience questioning.

-You may not believe that the film will actually be this good – it’s often easy to become skeptical with everyone giving such huge praise – but it really is all that.
+You may not believe that the film will actually be this good – it’s often easy to become sceptical with everyone giving such huge praise – but it really is all that.
 It is undoubtedly one of the biggest blockbuster movies you will see and it is definitely my favourite film of the year so far.
 All we have to do now is see if The Dark Knight Rises can top this in the summer.